danpla/dpscreenocr/doc/manual.md

 handle languages via the system package manager as described in the "[Installing languages][]" section.

-When you open the language manager, it will try to fetch the list of available languages from the Internet.
-If it fails (e.g., if there is no network connection), you can still remove languages in the corresponding tab.
+When you open the manager, it will try to fetch the list of available languages from the Internet.
+If it fails (e.g., if there is no network connection), you can still remove languages using the corresponding tab.

-To install, update, or remove languages, switch to the appropriate tab, select one or more languages, and press the action button below the language list.
-You can also use the filter entry to quickly find the languages you need; filtering is case-insensitive and applies to all columns.

 ## Actions